Search

 Course Description

-This course delves into the cutting-edge techniques of medical imaging reconstruction and processing, with a focus on molecular imaging modalities, especially PET.
-Participants will explore how Artificial Intelligence (AI) revolutionizes reconstruction and processing tasks, enhancing image quality, diagnostic accuracy, and clinical utility.
-Through a combination of theoretical knowledge, practical demonstrations, and hands-on exercises, participants will gain proficiency in leveraging AI for advanced image reconstruction and processing in molecular imaging.
+This course delves into the cutting-edge techniques of medical image processing, with a focus on molecular imaging modalities, and emphasis on foundation models.
+Participants will explore how Artificial Intelligence (AI) revolutionizes processing tasks, enhancing image quality, diagnostic accuracy, and clinical utility.
+Through a combination of theoretical knowledge, practical demonstrations, and hands-on exercises, participants will gain proficiency in leveraging AI for advanced image processing in molecular imaging.

 Course Outline